Changes in your hair can affect how you feel about yourself. For some people this change can be one of the worst parts of their treatment.

 How chemotherapy might affect your hair

 This will depend on which chemotherapy drugs you had.
 Some types of chemotherapy make hair fall out completely.
-Other types make the hair thin, or change in texture.
+Other types make the hair thinner, or change its texture.

-You might find that your hair doesn’t grow back exactly the same as it was before.
-Here's some possible changes that might happen to your hair:
+Your hair might not grow back exactly the same as it was before.
+You might find that:

 - the colour may change